Academy for Performing Arts

-The Union County Academy for Performing Arts is a full-time four-year public magnet high school located in Scotch Plains, in Union County, New Jersey, United States, on the Union County Vocational Technical Schools Campus.
+The Union County Academy for Performing Arts is a full-time four-year public magnet high school located in Scotch Plains, in Union County, in the U.S. state of New Jersey, on the Union County Vocational Technical Schools Campus.
 Its first year was the 2008–2009 school year.
-While the school originally offered two majors; theatre and dance; a program in technical theatre was added in the 2015–2016 school year.
-The school is part of the Union County Vocational Technical Schools (UCVTS), which serves students in all of Union County.
+The school offers majors in theatre, dance, and technical theatre.
+The school is part of the Union County Vocational Technical Schools (UCVTS).
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 2017.